Jibachkumar/FYP/server/Readme.md

 for system related info: using .env (variable environment)

-# 1. working with database
+# working with database

-using mongoDB atlas
+for database: using mongoDB atlas

 # database connection